 Dispersed camping is only for the experienced outdoors man/woman, with proper knowledge, plans, and equipment.

 This is the wilderness and it’s no joke.
 It can be dangerous.
 For your safety, the safety others and the safety of our pristine ecosystem please read all the camping regulations below, prepare for these regulations before coming here.
-Be sure to abide by them while camping here.
+Be sure to abide by them while camping here or anywhere for that matter

 Human waste and garbage.
 If you are staying at a developed campsites please us the toilet facilities and the garbage dumpsters provided.
 If you are dispersed camping you MUST use the toilet facilities provided at the concert venue at Heart 6 Ranch.
 Additionally, please use our garbage cans for your personal garbage disposal.
 Remember: this is the largest grizzly bear habitat in the lower 48.
 For your personal safety you must dispose of garbage properly.
 Otherwise you may pay the ultimate price.
 Please refer to the Bear and other wildlife section for tips on how to stay safe in grizzly county.